Validity of the Fr\"ohlich model for a mobile impurity in a Bose-Einstein condensate: The model

+Our main results concern the asymptotic expansion of the energy for $N=\xi/(8\pi a_\BB)\gg1$ for repulsive, finite range interactions $\tilde V_\BB$, $\tilde V_\IB \geq 0$ (see \cite[Theorem 1.2]{LaTr24} for precise assumptions).
+The first is an expansion of the ground state energy of $\hat H$ in units of $1/\xi^2$

 In this expansion, the leading term corresponds to the usual Gross-Pitaevskii energy $4\pi a_\BB \rho_B^2 L^3$.
 The following term is the analogue for the boson-impurity interaction $8\pi a_\IB \rho_\mathrm{B} \rho_\mathrm{I} L^3$.
-The term of order $\log N$ arises from an effective phonon-phonon interaction mediated by the impurity, and thus vanishes in the limit of a heavy impurity, $M\to \infty$.
+The term of order $\log N$ arises from an effective phonon-phonon interaction mediated by the impurity.
+It vanishes in the limit of a heavy impurity, that is, if instead of taking $M=1$ we let $M\to \infty$.
 Such a term has been observed in the context of the Fröhlich-Hamiltonian~\cite{grusdt2015, La20Bog}, and our study shows that it is the leading correction to the mean-field approximation.
-Similar terms can be found in the expansion of the energy in $a_\BB/\xi$ (without impurity)~\cite{wu1959, sawada-59, HuPi-59, caraci2023}, and in $a_\IB/\xi$~\cite{christensen2015}, but in our parameter regime these are of lower order ($N^{-1}\log N$, resp. $N^{-1/2} \log N$).
-This energy shift may thus be much easier to detect experimentally than the corresponding terms in the pure Bose gas, which so far is only theoretical.
+Terms that arise from similar effective three-body interactions can be found in the expansion of the energy in $a_\BB/\xi$ (without impurity)~\cite{wu1959, sawada-59, HuPi-59, caraci2023}, and in $a_\IB/\xi$~\cite{christensen2015}, but in our parameter regime these are of lower order ($N^{-1}\log N$, resp. $N^{-1/2} \log N$).
+This energy shift may thus be much easier to detect experimentally than the corresponding term in the pure Bose gas, which so far is only theoretical.
 Indeed, the shift is even larger than the Lee-Huang-Yang~\cite{LeeHuangYang-57} term, which is of order one in our units and has been observed~\cite{papp2008, navon2011, skov2021, lavoine2021}.

+Our second result relates the excited eigenvalues $E_n$ to the corresponding eigenvalues $E_n^\mathrm{BF}$ of the Bogoliubov-Fr\"ohlich Hamiltonian $\hat H_\mathrm{BF}$.
+We have

+for some $\delta>0$.
+This shows that the excitation spectrum is well approximated by that of $\hat H_\mathrm{BF}$, and thus justifies the latter as an effective description.
+Our analysis also yields an approximation of the eigenstates and the dynamics, see \cite[Corollary 1.6]{LaTr24}.